LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 To help facilitate a simple control flow, NASA bans the usage of goto, setjmp, longjmp, and recursion.
 From what I can see though, they do not say anything about break or continue statements.
-I know some of my professors absolutely hated break and continue, but I haven't seen any saftey standard ban their usage.
+I know some of my professors absolutely hated break and continue.
 Break and continue are simply another tool that can be used in the right situation.
 Sometimes it's more clear to use break or continue sometimes it's not it just depends on what is more readable.
 Speaking of readability, early exiting from a funtion is a valid option for NASA.
 Again it just depends on what's the simpler and most readable control flow.

 NASA avoids recursion as they must have certainty in boundedness.
+They want to have an acyclic function call graph to prove execution falls within bounds.
 What I like to call the "recursion tax" where each method call adds its parameters, return pointer, and frame to the stack can pass the bounds of the stack if the tax becomes too much.
 Perhaps your testing shows it is within bounds most of the time, but what happens during unexpected behavior?
 In this case all you really know is that it should eventually reach the base case or blow out the stack.
-NASA handles this concern of run away code in rule 2.
+NASA handles this concern of run away code in rule 2 with the absence of recursion.
 Threading is also a concern.
 Each thread has their own stack in the same memory space, so it is possible for a recursive function in a thread to completely clobber another thread.
 I do recognize the usage of recursion.